• Skip to main content

 Too much nitrogen results in leaves turning dark great, starting from the bottom of the plant.
 The leaves and the stems become weak, water does not flow through the plant as it should and the harvest ends up tasting grassy.

-P — Phosphorous
+P — Phosphorus

 Deficiency

-The first indication of a phosphorous deficiency is the leaves turning bluish green.
-The petioles will also turn purplish and overall growth slows down.
 Dark blotches form on the lower leaves (copper-colored to black) and eventually, the leaves curl up, wither and die.
 The plant is left weak and susceptible to pests and diseases.
+In other words, you need to fix a phosphorus deficiency as soon as possible.

 Excess

-An excess of phosphorous results in newer leaves developing thin blades and interveinal chlorosis.
+An excess of phosphorus results in newer leaves developing thin blades and interveinal chlorosis.
 The leaf tips and edges can burn.
 The plant has less internodal space and the tips of the roots begin to die.
 This all results in deficiencies in other nutrients (Zn, FE, Ca, Mg) and dried buds with a slight chemical taste.

 K — Potassium